 Admiralty Park Playground’s Family Terracing Play

-Best For: 5 to 12-year-olds
+Best for: 5 to 12-year-olds

-Admiralty Park Playground’s Family Terracing Play area is geared to older kids.
-Two long, very high double barrel metallic tube slides command the playground with a smart enclosed cargo net to climb back to the top.
+Admiralty Park Playground’s Family Terracing Play area is geared towards older kids.
+Two long, very high double barrel metallic tube slides command Admiralty Park playground with a smart enclosed cargo net to climb back to the top.

-Adventure Play at Admiralty Park
+Adventure Play at Admiralty Park Playground

-Best For: All ages (from 3 to bigger kids as old as 12 +)
+Best for: All ages (from 3 to bigger kids as old as 12 +)

-The Adventure Play section of Admiralty Park Playground consists of two sets of roller slides – one goes straight down the hill for the thrill seekers (a 32-metre long High Adventure Roller Slide), the other roller slide meanders in curves down the hill and is 34 metres long.
+The Adventure Play section of Admiralty Park Playground consists of two sets of roller slides – one goes straight down the hill for the thrill-seekers (a 32-metre long High Adventure Roller Slide), the other roller slide meanders in curves down the hill and is 34 metres long.
 The rollers actually slow the slide down so kids going down on their bottoms will need to pull themselves down to build up a bit of speed.

-Pro Tip: It’s much faster if you squat so that your feet are on the rollers.
+Pro Tip: It’s much faster if you squat so that your feet are on the rollers!

-New Nature Area Opens
+Admiralty Park Nature Area

 The nature area – which is the more rustic portion of Admiralty Park – opened in March 2018.
 This 20 hectare nature park together with the 7 hectare urban park makes up the 27 hectare Admiralty Park.
-The newer Nature Area affords the opportunity to walk amongst an increased diversity of species in the secondary forest, mangrove, riverine and open grassland habitats.
+Located to the North of Admiralty Park playground, the nature area is perfect for a walk or a jog or simply to unwind after the kiddos have had their fun at the Admiralty Park playground.
+Built around a river, Sungei Cina, the newer Nature Area affords the opportunity to walk amongst an increased diversity of species in the secondary forest, mangrove, riverine and open grassland habitats.

 - Bring water bottles

-- Wear suncream and hats – there’s some shade from trees at Admiralty Park but best be sun safe!
+- Wear suncream and hats – there’s some shade from trees at Admiralty Park, but best be sun safe!

-- The great thing about this park is the variety of slides for different ages.
-If you have multiple kids who will want to explore different play areas it’s best to come with help so one adult can watch the younger one and the other adult can watch the older kids.
+- The great thing about this free outdoor park is the variety of slides for different ages but these are spread out in different areas.
+If you have multiple kids who will want to explore different play areas it’s best to come with help to watch the kids play in different sections of Admiralty Park.

 Location: Admiralty Park Playground, close to the junction of Woodlands Avenue 5 and Riverside Road